Naked Art Basel: Sagamore Hotel’s Exhibit Strips Convolution, Exposes Raw & Pure Display

 Avid collectors, Cricket Taplin and her husband, Marty Taplin, spent much time traveling the world to visit and collaborate with artists, galleries, museums, and private and public collections.
 The Taplinâ€™s purchased Miami Beachâ€™s famed Sagamore Hotel in 1997.
 Cricket Taplin then made the curatorial decision to share her personal collection within the hotel, putting the Taplinâ€™s, their collection and the Sagamore at the center of the Miami Art Community.
 The property has hosted world-renowned artists for innovative art projects, including Massimo Vitali, Yoko Ono, Spencer Tunick, Olaf Breuning, Elliot Erwitt, and Roxy Paine.
 The Cricket Taplin Collection is a well-noted collection and exhibition space that furthers the dialogue on living intimately with art, collecting, exhibition, and public interface.
 Several projects have been praised for their public accessibility, performance and participatory aspects.
 These include The Stairwell Project and Timescapes, which involved invited artists from the New World School of the Arts who created murals in the stairwells of the hotel, as well as Spencer Tunickâ€™s 2007 on-site art installation, a controversial, yet well-received photo shoot featuring hundreds of people in the nude.

-images: Christina Pettersson, â€œI Will Still Be Here Long After The Kingdom Comethâ€, 2011, 72″ x 96″, Graphite on paper.If you love Soul Of Miami, please consider leaving a testimonial.
+images: Christina Pettersson, â€œI Will Still Be Here Long After The Kingdom Comethâ€, 2011, 72″ x 96″, Graphite on paper.Thank you for using Soul Of Miami!